The 3 Best Phlebotomy Schools in Alaska

 Alaska map

-Besides these basic tasks, phlebotomists have additional duties, such as managing the blood records of a patient, explain the procedure to them, and maintain phlebotomy equipment.
+Besides these basic tasks, phlebotomists have additional duties, such as managing the blood records of a patient, explaining the procedure to them, and maintaining phlebotomy equipment.

-Now, prospective phlebotomy students who are thinking of pursuing a phlebotomy certification course should know that there are some admission requirements, including eighteen years of age, and a high school diploma or GED.
+Now, prospective phlebotomy students who are thinking of pursuing a phlebotomy certification course should know that there are some admission requirements, including being eighteen years of age and having a high school diploma or GED.

 In addition, each and every applicant must pass a criminal background check.